 About Hotel Internet Services, Inc.

-Serving hospitality's full connectivity needs since 2003, Hotel Internet Services, Inc. (HIS) is a leading provider of next generation communications technology including high-speed internet access, the latest in guestroom entertainment and contactless service, IOT and security systems.
-Backed by 24/7 guest service monitoring and support, HIS innovations not only include cutting-edge network technology that can address the highest of guest expectations, but also BeyondTV and GuestCast which are the industry"s most advanced and flexible platforms for ensuring the ultimate in-room entertainment experience and access to hotel services.
-In addition to hotels and resorts, HIS also provides equipment and services to casinos, military and student housing, senior housing, timeshares, condos, conference centers, apartments, fitness centers and many other commercial venues.
+Serving hospitality's full connectivity needs since 2003, Hotel Internet Services, Inc. (HIS) is a leading provider of next generation communications technology including high-speed internet access, the latest in guestroom entertainment and contactless service, IoT and security systems.
+Backed by 24/7 guest service monitoring and support, HIS innovations not only include cutting-edge network technology that can address the highest of guest expectations, but also includes GuestCast, the industry's most user-friendly and advanced streaming platform proven to provide the ultimate in-room entertainment experience.
+GuestCast not only guarantees user-friendly interaction with features including QR code-based device-pairing abilities, but also ensures optimal performance with the GuestCast Dashboard.
+Featuring data-rich analytics, hoteliers can leverage the GuestCast Dashboard to not only monitor the health and usage of individual casting devices, but also gain insight into the Wi-Fi signal quality of each network access point.
+In addition to hotels and resorts, HIS also provides equipment and services to hospitals, casinos, military and student housing, senior living, timeshares, condos, conference centers, apartments, fitness centers and many other commercial venues.

-As the industry"s most trusted go-to provider for the latest in network connectivity and IoT-based innovation, HIS is credited with successfully enhancing the online capabilities and guest satisfaction rates for countless hotels and resorts across the U.S. Headquartered in Clearwater, Florida, HIS offers services throughout North America, Australia, Latin America and several countries throughout Europe.
+As the industry's most trusted go-to provider for the latest in network connectivity and IoT-based innovation, HIS is credited with successfully enhancing the online capabilities and guest satisfaction rates for countless hotels and resorts across the U.S. Headquartered in Clearwater, Florida, HIS offers services throughout North America, Australia, Latin America and Europe.